Instagram hides some posts that mention abortion

 “We’re hearing that people around the world are seeing our ‘sensitivity screens,’ on many different types of content when they shouldn’t be.
 We’re looking into this bug and working on a fix now," the company tweeted.

-Instagram-owner Meta Platforms Inc. did not answer questions about its policies around abortion content.
+A spokesman for Instagram-owner Meta Platforms Inc. said in an email that the company does not place age restrictions around its abortion content.

 Instagram's latest issue follows a Monday AP report that Facebook and Instagram were promptly deleting posts that offered to mail out abortion pills in states that restrict their use.
 The tech platforms said they were deleting the posts because they violated policies against selling or gifting certain products, including pharmaceuticals, drugs and firearms.